Results 1 - 10

 , 2009

 "...
-Abstract—In this paper, we generalize the notions of centroids (and barycenters) to the broad class of information-theoretic distortion measures called Bregman divergences.
-Bregman divergences form a rich and versatile family of distances that unifies quadratic Euclidean distances with various well- ..."
+Abstract—We generalize the notions of centroids (and barycenters) to the broad class of information-theoretic distortion measures called Bregman divergences.
+Bregman divergences form a rich and versatile family of distances that unifies quadratic Euclidean distances with various well-known statistic ..."

 Abstract